AntonioRedondo/ImageFeatureDetector/README.md

 ## Details

 The program let you choose an image stored on your computer and apply one of the four feature detectors.
-Then the detectors are overimposed in red on the image, and the number of them and the time it took to calculated them is shown on the status bar.
+Then the obtained descriptors are overimposed in red on the image, and the number of them and the time it took to calculated them is shown on the status bar.

 <img align="center" src="http://i.imgur.com/8tgjA4y.png" />